Managing for dry years and drought

 - Further information for drought affected producers.

-Bernie English, Department of Agriculture and Fisheries
+Written by Bernie English, Senior Extension Officer, Department of Agriculture and Fisheries

 This document was reviewed as part of the GrazingFutures Project.
 GrazingFutures is funded by the Queensland Government’s Drought and Climate Adaptation Program that aims to build drought and business resilience for Queensland livestock producers.